100paperkite/good-first-issue/README.md

 # good-first-issue

-A wep app to find good-firt-issue using React
+A web app to find good-first-issue using React

 ## Sign In